rezasharifiy/Queue-processor/README.md

-🚀 QueueProcessor
+### 🚀 QueueProcessor

-QueueProcessor is a robust and flexible Kotlin library designed for processing a queue of asynchronous tasks with built-in support for retries, backoff strategies, and timeouts.
-It leverages Kotlin Coroutines to efficiently manage task execution, ensuring reliability and responsiveness for critical background operations.
+QueueProcessor is a flexible Kotlin library for asynchronous task processing with built-in retries, backoff strategies, and timeouts.
+It uses Kotlin Coroutines for efficient, reliable, and responsive background operations.

 ✨ Features
+QueueProcessor offers:

-Asynchronous Processing: Non-blocking task execution using Kotlin Coroutines.
+Asynchronous task handling with Kotlin Coroutines.

-Retry Mechanism: Configurable retries for transient failures (network errors, service unavailability).
+Configurable retries and backoff delays for transient failures.

-Backoff Strategies: Implement exponential, fixed, or custom backoff delays between retries.

-Timeouts: Define execution timeouts for individual queue items or a default for all.
+Task-specific or global timeouts.

-Queue States: Track the lifecycle of each item (PENDING, SENDING, FAILED, TIMED_OUT).
+Queue state tracking (PENDING, SENDING, FAILED, TIMED_OUT).

-Pluggable Interfaces: Easily customize task execution (QueueRunner), retry logic (RetryStrategy), and backoff delays (BackoffStrategy).

-InMemory Repository: Simple in-memory storage for queue items, suitable for short-lived processes or as a base for custom persistence.
+Pluggable interfaces for QueueRunner, RetryStrategy, and BackoffStrategy.

+An in-memory repository for temporary storage.

 🏗️ How It Works
-The QueueProcessor operates by continuously checking its internal queue for PENDING items.
-When an item is found, it attempts to process it using the provided QueueRunner.
+The QueueProcessor continuously processes PENDING items.

-Enqueue: Items are added to the queue in a PENDING state.
+Enqueue: Add items to the queue.

-Processing Loop: A background coroutine loop fetches PENDING items.
+Loop: A background coroutine fetches and processes PENDING items.

-Execution: The QueueRunner's run method is invoked.

-Timeout: If a timeout is specified, withTimeoutOrNull ensures the task doesn't exceed its allotted time.

-Retries:

-If run returns false (explicit failure) or a QueueException occurs, the item's retryCount is incremented.

-If a QueueTimeoutException occurs, it's also considered a failure that triggers a retry (depending on the RetryStrategy).

-A BackoffStrategy determines the delay before the next attempt.

-If maxRetries is exceeded, a MaxRetryException is thrown, and the onError callback of the QueueRunner is invoked.
+Execute: QueueRunner.run() performs the task.

+Timeout: Tasks respect defined timeouts.

+Retries: Failures (run returns false, QueueException, QueueTimeoutException) increment retryCount, with BackoffStrategy determining delays.
+After maxRetries, MaxRetryException is thrown, and QueueRunner.onError() is called.

-Success: If run returns true, the item is removed from the queue.
+Success: On run returning true, the item is removed.

-Error Handling: All exceptions during processing are caught, and the QueueRunner's onError method is called before the item is potentially deleted or retried.
+Error Handling: All exceptions trigger QueueRunner.onError().

 📖 Usage
 1. Define Your Queue Item